 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Catherine: (2.3) The 20 µL of cell suspension added must remain entirely on the scaffold.
+This allows maximum attachment of cells to the scaffold and not to the base of the 24-well plate

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Ciara: Following step 2.3, we can treat cells with various therapeutics.
+This would provide more physiologically relevant results for cells response to drugs than conventional 2D culture.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Catherine: This technique allows researchers to better explore how cancer cells behave and react to stimulus within the tumor microenvironment, ranging from response to therapeutics or to interactions with other cell types.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.